 Based on a top-down and bottom-up methodology, .id SAFi is built using detailed housing development information and modelled to relevant geographic areas.
 Close relationships with local government and the development industry help us ground truth our assumptions for better accuracy.

 Ground-level development layer

-The underlying development assumptions that go into making .id SAFi are tracked in a mapping layer called the Universal Development Layer.
-The UDL can be used to interrogate development data parcel-by-parcel in a geographic manner as part of .id Placemaker or in your own GIS platform.
-Contact us for more information about the UDL.
+Analyse underlying drivers of population growth via detailed residential development information.
+The underlying development assumptions that go into making .id SAFi are available in a residential development mapping layer that can be used to interrogate development data in parcel-by-parcel detail.
+View as part of .id Placemaker or in your own GIS platform.
+Contact us for more information.

 Regularly updated assumptions